panacloud/bootcamp-2020/README.md

-## Class 28 and 29 React Component Driven Development (CDD) with Storybook and Bit
+## Class 28 and 29 React Component Driven Development with Storybook and Bit

 [A Guide to Component Driven Development (CDD)](https://itnext.io/a-guide-to-component-driven-development-cdd-1516f65d8b55)